ANA Leadership & Governance

 Other aspects of ANA governance

 The Committee on Appointments (COA) is responsible for recommending individuals for appointment to ANA boards and committees.
 Every year, the COA circulates a Call for Nominations for Appointed Positions to fill various volunteer positions.
 The Board of Directors makes appointments based on input received from the COA.
-For more information on the appointments process, consult our Frequently Asked Questions.

 You are now leaving the American Nurses Foundation